Royal Jordanian: 1960s to 1990s

 Alia Boeing 707-300 at London Heathrow in 1971.
 This aircraft was later destroyed in the Kano air disaster.

 The airline was established on 9 December 1963 and started operations on 15 December 1963 after a royal decree by the late King Hussein.
-It was named Alia (or Aalya) after King Hussein's eldest child, Princess Alia bint Al Hussein of Jordan (born on 13 February 1956).
-It is a common misconception that the airline was named after the King's third wife, Queen Alia, whom King Hussein did not marry until 1972.
+It was named Alia (or Aalya) after King Hussein's eldest child, Princess Alia bint Al Hussein of Jordan (born on 13 February 1956), not the King's third wife, Queen Alia, whom he married in 1972.
 The airline was founded with capital from private shareholders but the Jordanian government later took over the company.

 Alia (the Royal Jordanian Airline) started operations with two Handley Page Dart Heralds and a Douglas DC-7 aircraft, serving Kuwait City, Beirut and Cairo from Amman.
 In 1964, another DC-7 was added and service began to Jeddah.
 In 1965, Alia initiated service to Rome, its first destination in Europe.
 The progress made by the airline was threatened by an Israeli air raid during the 1967 Six-Day War when the DC-7 aircraft were destroyed.
 They were replaced by two Fokker F27s.

-In 1968, the airline joined the jet age when it introduced the Sud Aviation Caravelle, and expanded the route network to Nicosia, Benghazi, Dhahran and Doha.
+In 1968, the airline introduced the Sud Aviation Caravelle, and expanded the route network to Nicosia, Benghazi, Dhahran and Doha.
 1969 saw the addition of service to Munich, Istanbul and Tehran.